-Over a third (38%) of respondents say that the typical cost associated with downtime due to unreliable legacy equipment is between \$12,701 - \$31,750.
+A third (33%) of respondents say that the typical cost associated with downtime due to unreliable legacy equipment is between £10,001-£25,000.

-16% even say they have incurred costs of over \$31,750.
-However, ineffective utilization of robots has also led to 17% stating that between \$31,751 - \$63,500 has been wasted due to a mistake when deploying them.
-7% report figures of over \$127,001.
+16% even say they have incurred significant costs of over £100,000.
+However, ineffective utilisation of robots has also led to one-in-five (20%) stating that between £25,001-£50,000 has been wasted due to a mistake when deploying them.
+Over one-in-ten (14%) report figures of over £100,000.

-With 28% of manufacturers spending over \$63,501 in robot deployments over the last 12 months, failing to use robots to their full capability is not a financial risk they can afford to take.
-Additionally, 19% of UK respondents say they have invested over £100,000 in the last 12 months.
+With almost one-in-five (19%) manufacturers spending over £100,000 in robot deployments over the last 12 months, failing to use robots to their full capability is not a financial risk they can afford to take.
+Additionally, almost one-in-three US respondents (28%) say that they have invested over \$63,501 in robot deployments in the last 12 months.

-Extra costs are also being incurred by the skills shortage in the sector, with all respondents saying that they have had to offer higher salaries to attract in-demand talent.
-94% of UK respondents agree that they have had to do this.
-However, manufacturers are focusing on sustainable initiatives to both benefit the planet and reduce costs, such as reducing power usage (36%) in a time of spiraling energy prices, with this an even bigger focus among French companies (40%).
+Extra costs are also being incurred by the skills shortage in the sector, with 94% of respondents saying that they have had to offer higher salaries to attract in-demand talent.
+100% of US respondents agree that they have had to do this.
+However, manufacturers are focusing on sustainable initiatives to both benefit the planet and reduce costs, such as reducing power usage (31%) in a time of spiralling energy prices, with this an even bigger focus among French companies (40%).

-Despite a sustainable focus, just over two-thirds (68%) are confident that their business will play a key role in helping the global drive for net zero carbon emissions.
-In France, this level of confidence is lower [58%].
+Despite a sustainable focus, fewer manufacturers are confident that their business will play a key role in helping the global drive for net zero carbon emissions (61%), compared to 2022 (66%).
+This lack of confidence has likely been driven by persistently high prices and stubborn inflation in the UK, which has squeezed budgets.